piberry/-MPMDv2-modifications-and-fixes/proper_dumps/README.md

 4194304 (100 %)
 Read 4194304 bytes at 0x0 in 380.5 seconds (88.2 kbit/s)...

+1.2 Flash a full dump back to the chip*:
+If you just need to recover, use the mpmdv2esp32_v1_5.bin that i supplied and flash it.
+esptool.exe --chip esp32 --port COM8 --baud 115200 write_flash 0x400000 mpmdv2esp32_v1_5.bin

-If your file is not 4MB large, there´s something wrong.
+If your dump file is not 4MB large, there´s something wrong.
 The created dump can be used to flash another board but be aware that it contains the serial number/MAC address and wifi credentials of the donor board and this will overwrite your own data.
 It can be altered with a hex editor easily, you could also insert your own data.
 If you are satisfied with the method, your done.